BasKrueger/MergeDefense/README.md

 </p>

 Levels were crafted within the custom Levelbuilder Window.

 Features include:

 - easy and save way to build level layouts.
 - simple way to design enemy waves.
-Including the duration, when which enemy type gets spawned and more.
+Including the spawn duration duration, aswell as when which enemy type gets spawned and more.
 - create, save and load levels as simple scriptable objects.

 # Acknowledgements